PARAMOS-Technologies-Limited/vibes/memory-bank/README.md

 3. Update the knowledge base with new lessons learned

 ### For Problem Solving
-1. Identify the issue category (environment, server, API, etc.)
+1. Identify the issue category (environment, server, API, Docker, etc.)
 2. Search the relevant guide for similar problems
 3. Follow the documented troubleshooting sequence
 4. Document any new solutions discovered